bufbuild-ru/docs/docs/bsr/index.md

 ## What's the BSR?

-The BSR stores and manages Protobuf files as versioned [modules](../cli/modules-workspaces/) so that individuals and organizations can consume and publish their APIs without friction.The BSR comes with a browseable UI, dependency management, API validation, versioning, generated documentation, and an extendable plugin system that powers remote code generation.
+The BSR stores and manages Protobuf files as versioned [modules](../cli/modules-workspaces/) so that individuals and organizations can consume and publish their APIs without friction.

+The BSR comes with a browseable UI, dependency management, API validation, versioning, generated documentation, and an extendable plugin system that powers remote code generation.

 ### BSR goals